ktoso/rx-wiki/How-To-Use.md

 Observable<String> o = Observable.just("one object");
 ```

-These sequences will synchronously invoke `onNext()` on an Observer when subscribed to for each object and then call `onCompleted()`.
+These converted Observables will synchronously invoke the `onNext()` method of any Observer that subscribes to them, for each object emitted by the Observable, and will then call the Observer’s `onCompleted()` method.

-## Observable Implementation
+## Implementing an Observable

-Asynchronous IO or computational operations or "infinite" streams of data can be implemented using the Observable class.
+You can implement asynchronous IO, computational operations, or “infinite” streams of data by using the Observable class.

-This can be done either by extending the Observable class or by using the `Observable.create()` factory method.
+You can do this either by extending the Observable class or by using the `Observable.create()` factory method.

 ### Synchronous Observable